 UE-specific bit-level interleaving:

-Bit-level interleaving based NOMA schemes such as IDMA [51][36] and IGMA [47] share the same transmitter processing at bit-level as in Figure 1.
+Bit-level interleaving based NOMA schemes such as IDMA [36][42][51] and IGMA [60] share the same transmitter processing at bit-level as in Figure 1.
 UE-specific interleaving pattern can be the MA signature.
-For example, the block interleaver has been applied to NR LDPC and NR CCE interleaving process can be reused and changed to UE-specific, i.e. the starting position of reading could be cyclic shifted differently for different UEs as shown in Figure 2 [47][55].
+For example, UE specific interleaver generated based on NR LDPC block interleaver can be used and replace the NR common block interleaver in rate matcting as the MA siganture, i.e. the starting position of reading could be cyclic shifted differently for different UEs as shown in Figure 2 [55][60].